-Due to changes in the law, certain claims must be reported to police.
-To ensure the client’s complete protection, it is often important that the attorney understand not only the intricacies of the disciplinary process, but also criminal law.
+Due to changes in the law, certain claims must be reported to the police.
+To ensure the client’s complete protection, it is often important that the attorney understands not only the intricacies of the disciplinary process but also criminal law.

-The law firm of St. John, Bowling, Lawrence & Quagliana includes experienced campus misconduct attorneys capable of providing strong, effective defense and representation in proceedings at the University of Virginia or other institutions of higher education throughout the Commonwealth of Virginia.
+The law firm of St. John, Bowling & Lawrence includes experienced campus misconduct attorneys capable of providing strong, effective defense and representation in proceedings at the University of Virginia or other institutions of higher education throughout the Commonwealth of Virginia.

 University proceedings and hearings are unique and are governed by a set of rules that are different from the rules that apply in civil and criminal proceedings.

 It is essential for any attorney handling a campus discipline case to thoroughly understand the university’s complex procedures, and also how those procedures and outcomes intersect with or affect subsequent civil or criminal proceedings involving the same incident.
 Our attorneys understand this.
 We are also well-equipped to handle related criminal cases and civil cases brought by our clients against the school.

 The attorneys at St. John, Bowling & Lawrence represent students confronting campus disciplinary proceedings for a wide range of alleged offenses, including: